-‘The right decision’: Putin defends Russia’s ‘noble’ invasion of Ukraine
+Putin defends ‘noble’ invasion and says peace talks are at ‘dead end’

 Putin and Lukashenko visit Vostochny Cosmodrome

-On Tuesday, the Russian president said that the invasion was necessary because the US was using Ukraine to threaten Russia, including via the Nato military alliance.
-Mr Putin also claimed he had to protect Russian-speaking people in eastern Ukraine from persecution.
+Vladimir Putin said on Tuesday peace talks with Ukraine have hit a “dead end” and that his bloody war in Ukraine will continue — as thousands more civilians flee eastern areas ahead of an anticipated renewed Russian offensive.

-“On the one hand, we are helping and saving people, and on the other, we are simply taking measures to ensure the security of Russia itself,” Mr Putin said, adding that the conflict was inevitable and essential to defend Russia in the long term.
+The Russian president used a speech to goad the west, promising that he would achieve his aims in Ukraine.

-“Its goals are absolutely clear and noble,” the Russian president said.
+“Its goals are absolutely clear and noble,” he said.
 “It’s clear that we didn’t have a choice.
-It was the right decision.”
+It was the right decision.
+We have again returned to a dead-end situation for us.”

 Dismissing the punitive sanctions imposed by the US and its allies following his invasion of Ukraine, he said Russia would never again depend on the west.